Skip navigation

 Pursue Academic Excellence

-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2024).
 Our Psy.D. program is structured to allow students who have earned their bachelor’s to combine their master’s and doctoral degrees.
-Experience the Regent difference.

 Student Admissions, Outcomes, and Other Data >